 - Students who have less than 24 credits must also submit an official high school transcript and SAT or ACT scores** (test scores are not required if you are 22 years of age or older).

-* As part of the application, all applicants are required to submit complete responses to a series of community standards questions.
-Applicants must satisfy the community standards portion of the application before the application file is reviewed or an admission decision made.
-The community standards review process supports the University's goal of maintaining a safe learning community.
+* As part of the application, all applicants are required to submit complete responses to a series of non-academic admissions review questions.
+Applicants must satisfy the non-academic admissions review portion of the application before the application file is reviewed or an admission decision made.
+The non-academic admissions review process supports the University's goal of maintaining a safe learning community.

 What are the deadlines?

 - Priority application deadline for the fall term: July 1.